 Milestone Reviews

 There are four types of milestone review for teaching faculty: pre-tenure review, promotion, tenure, and post-tenure review.
 For most teaching faculty, the review for tenure is also a review for promotion to Associate Professor.
 If a faculty member is hired as an Associate Professor without tenure, the application for tenure may or may not be accompanied by an application for promotion in rank.
-As noted in Section III above, milestone reviews require the composition of a portfolio and they may be reviewed by colleagues outside the Department.
+As noted in Section III above, milestone reviews require the composition of a portfolio that will be reviewed by various individuals and committees from inside and outside the Department.

 Any portfolio submitted for a milestone review should follow the format outlined in The Handbook.
 Portfolios that do not follow these guidelines are subject to a negative decision without review.
 The burden is on the candidate to provide evidence of his or her qualifications.
 It is the task of the reviewers to evaluate the evidence provided.
 Reviewers neither search for the evidence itself, nor do they consider evidence--- positive or negative--- outside the candidate’s portfolio.